stacken/w3/stacken/pages/member.en.md

 ## Membership

-For THS members the membership fee for students is 0 kr, for the rest it is 117 kr.
+For THS members the membership fee for students is 0 kr, for the rest it is 118 kr (2018).
 We prefer it to be paid through Swedish PG 433 01 15-9.
 Please, note your username when paying, and don't pay the fee until you have been notified of your status as a member!